soorajsunil/Signal-Analysis/README.md

 # signal-fundamentals
-Useful Matlab scripts and Python notebooks for future references :)
+"Signals and systems" related Matlab scripts and Python notebooks for future references :)

 ### Simulate waveforms